 Law and its place in society has always fascinated me.
 Each legal course I attended made me think “and how does that impact the individual’s day-to-day life?”
 Throughout my 5 years of studying law at the University of Brussels I developed a keen interest in what reasoning lies beneath the rules that shape our interactions and how they can be shaped to accommodate new developments.
 I knew I wanted to contribute to that process.

 By the end of my undergraduate studies, I had focused my academic interests on economic law, consumer welfare and new technologies.
 It is only recently that I discovered my interest in competition law more specifically.
 The relationship between the operations of companies, driven to make a profit, and the welfare of consumers and society as a whole, is one that poses its own fascinating challenges.

 What are my plans once I have completed my PhD?

-I would like to stay in academics: teaching at a University and possibly providing council in the area of competition law.
+I would like to stay in academia: teaching at a university and possibly providing counsel in the area of competition law.